 - May continue to claim weekly income benefits for up to five years from the date of accident or until the common law damages claim is settled.

 Did you know?
 Reasonable and necessary treatment and care benefits may continue after you settle your common law damages claim.

 Did you know?
 We can find out for you which insurer you need to claim with.
 See who do I claim with?

 1. Fill out the form: Complete the application for damages under common law form and submit to the insurer.
-If you haven’t done so already, you will also need to complete personal injury benefits claim form.
-You may engage a lawyer to help you with your application for common law.
-The fees that the lawyer can charge for this service are capped.
+If you haven’t done so already, you will also need to complete an application for personal injury benefits claim form.
+You may engage a lawyer to help you with your application for common law or contact the Law Society of NSW for further information about getting a lawyer.

 2. Attach documents: You must provide necessary information in the forms so that the insurer can assess your claim.
 If you have not already provided this information, this can include proof of your accident (eg any photos, police/ambulance reports), proof of your medical expenses (eg receipts) and Certificate of Fitness, and proof of earning (eg payslips/income statements).
-The insurer will explain what you need to provide, and how to get it.
+The insurer will explain what you need to provide.